thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets/map-widgets.md

 ## Map type

-The first step in configuring your map widget is choosing the Map Type.
-ThingsBoard offers different options, including Image Map, which allows you to use custom background images as maps, in addition to standard map providers.
+The first step in configuring the map widget is selecting the map type.
+ThingsBoard offers several map widgets, including Image Map, which allows you to use a custom background image as the map.

 You can also configure map layers, enabling flexible switching between different map styles — such as satellite, hybrid, or custom layers — directly within the widget, with just a few clicks.